silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 ## Hyperparameter Tuning

-The model for this experiment is Liner Regression, trains easy, fast and is easy to understand.Parameters used for hyperparameter tuning are:Regularization Strength (C) with range 0.0 to 1.0 -- Inverse of regularization strength.
-Smaller values cause stronger regularization​ and Max Iterations (max_iter) with values 50, 100, 150, 200 and 250 -- Maximum number of iterations to converge.
+The model for this experiment is Liner Regression, trains easy, fast and is easy to understand.Parameters used for hyperparameter tuning are: Regularization Strength (C) with range 0.0 to 1.0 -- Inverse of regularization strength.
+Smaller values cause stronger regularization and Max Iterations (max_iter) with values 50, 100, 150, 200 and 250 -- Maximum number of iterations to converge.

 ```
 early_termination_policy = BanditPolicy(evaluation_interval=2, slack_factor=0.1)